Jeeva (2014 film)

 Jeeva is a 2014 Indian Tamil-language sports film written and directed by Suseenthiran, who also produces the film along with cinematographer R. Madhi and art director Rajeevan under the banner of Vennila Kabadi Team.
-The film stars Vishnu and Sri Divya, while Soori and Lakshman Narayan plays supporting roles.
+The film stars Vishnu Vishal (as the title character) and Sri Divya, while Soori and Lakshman Narayan play supporting roles.
 Its music was composed by D. Imman, cinematography was handled by R. Madhi and editing was by Anthony L. Ruben, while dialogue was written by Santhosh.
 This film is about a young aspiring cricketer who dreams of playing for the India national cricket team.
-The film opened to positive reviews from critics on 27 September 2014.
+The film was released on 26 September 2014.

 Plot

 The films begins with Jeeva, who sits on a park bench and starts to narrate his life story.
 He is a lower middle-class boy who is interested in cricket from a young age and sees Sachin Tendulkar as his idol.
 Though his father initially does not support him, he later starts to do so on the request of his friend.
 Jeeva grows up and becomes a part of the school team.
 He excels in his game and turns out to be a star player.
 Seeing his performances, a local cricket club offers him a chance to join and train with them, for which his father disagrees saying that his academic performance is poor due to cricket and he may not get a job in future.
-In between, Jeeva falls in love with his neighbor Jenny, but they are broken up when their family discovers this.
+In between, Jeeva falls in love with his neighbour Jenny, but they are broken up when their family discovers this.
 Jeeva starts to drink due to this heartbreak, so to make him concentrate on good deeds again, Jeeva's father agrees to let him join the cricket club.

 Jeeva becomes a sensation at the club, scoring good runs in every game.
 His opening partner Ranjith initially has ego clashes with Jeeva, but later they become friends and produce great performances.
 They both develop and their team starts to enter higher division competitions.
 In the meantime, Jenny meets Jeeva after a long time, and they start loving again.
 However, he is pressured into marrying her and pleads for a chance after being selected.
 Then comes the tournament that selects the players for the Tamil Nadu Ranji Trophy team, and as expected, both Jeeva and Ranjith are selected.
 However, the real trouble starts after joining the Tamil Nadu Team: it mostly comprises players from a particular community, and since Jeeva and Ranjith are from a different community, they are sidelined for most of the games.
 They are given chances in tough conditions where it is hard to score more runs, but they still manage to put up a decent performance.
 Jeeva even once gets applauded by the captain of the Rajasthan team, who is a veteran national team member, but being dropped in the upcoming games affects their average and their subsequent chances of joining the team for future games.